 - Ask questions.
 Learn more about your new subscribers and how you can help them.

 By creating this connection early on, your new leads will be more likely to open your emails and buy your products or services down the line.

 Ready to grow your email list?

-This is Part 5 of a 6-part series on kickstarting your freelancing business in 2018! 👊
+This is Part 5 of a 6-part series on kickstarting your freelancing business! 👊